What is reflux (GER) and GERD?

 - Forceful or frequent vomiting

-In most cases, a doctor diagnoses reflux by reviewing your baby's symptoms and medical history.
-If the symptoms do not get better with feeding changes and anti-reflux medicines, your baby may need testing.
+In most cases, your provider diagnoses reflux by reviewing your baby's symptoms and medical history.
+Testing is only needed if symptoms don't get better with feeding changes or medicines, or if there are other health concerns.

 - Upper GI series, which looks at the shape of your baby's upper GI (gastrointestinal) tract.
-Your baby will drink or eat a contrast liquid called barium.
+Your baby will drink or eat a chalky-tasting liquid called barium.
 The barium is mixed in with a bottle or other food.
-The health care professional will take several x-rays of your baby to track the barium as it goes through the esophagus and stomach.
+Several x-rays are taken to track the barium as it goes through your baby's esophagus and stomach.

-- Esophageal pH and impedance monitoring, which measures the amount of acid or liquid in your baby's esophagus.
-A doctor or nurse places a thin flexible tube through your baby's nose into the stomach.
+- Esophageal pH or impedance monitoring, which measures the amount of acid or liquid in your baby's esophagus.
+A thin flexible tube is placed through your baby's nose into the stomach.
 The end of the tube in the esophagus measures when and how much acid comes up into the esophagus.
 The other end of the tube attaches to a monitor that records the measurements.
 Your baby will wear this for 24 hours, most likely in the hospital.

 - Upper gastrointestinal (GI) endoscopy and biopsy, which uses an endoscope, a long, flexible tube with a light and camera at the end of it.
-The doctor runs the endoscope down your baby's esophagus, stomach, and first part of the small intestine.
-While looking at the pictures from the endoscope, the doctor may also take tissue samples (biopsy).
+An endoscope is inserted down your baby's esophagus, stomach, and first part of the small intestine.
+While looking at the pictures from the endoscope, tissue samples (biopsy) may be taken.

 What feeding changes can help treat my infant's reflux or GERD?

 - Add rice cereal to your baby's bottle of formula or breastmilk.
-Check with the doctor about how much to add.
+Check with your provider about how much to add.
 If the mixture is too thick, you can change the nipple size or cut a little "x" in the nipple to make the opening larger.

 - Burp your baby after every 1 to 2 ounces of formula.
 If you breastfeed, burp your baby after nursing from each breast.